growing epimediums in the shade garden, with karen perkins

 I WILL CONFESS right off, I love epimediums, but apparently not as much as Karen Perkins, who boasts the largest selection of these choice perennial plants for sale in the United States.
 Though often thought of by gardeners as simply a tough groundcover for dry shade, epimediums are much more, Karen says.

 Karen Perkins has since 2009 owned Garden Visions Epimediums, a small retail mail-order nursery located in rural central Massachusetts, and founded in 1997 by Darrell Probst.
-She’s also open for visits and in-person shopping a couple of spectacular weeks each May during Epimedium peak season.
+She’s also usually open for visits and in-person shopping a couple of spectacular weeks each May during Epimedium peak season; update for 2020: she is doing mail-order and prepaid pickups, though spring garden days had to be canceled.

 Read along as you listen to the March 11, 2019 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Spotify or Stitcher (and browse my archive of podcasts here).